Train GraphicClick on the map to explore geographics

 A good depot design should always have at least two exits Roll Eyes

 Both Reading upper and lower depot's do have two exits, but the shape of the upper depot (basically a triangle) means that a derailment in the wrong place will block off most of the rest of the sidings.
-I'm struggling to recall for definite but I think the new depot has three exit points (two from the outset and a third when the IEP (Intercity Express Program / Project.) part is completed), so that along with its elongated shape should mean that a derailment won't have quite the same implications in the future.
+I'm struggling to recall for definite but I think the new depot has three exit points (two from the outset and a third when the IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) part is completed), so that along with its elongated shape should mean that a derailment won't have quite the same implications in the future.

 Logged